 Research published in scientific articles

 My articles aim at an international audience.
 Hence, they are published in English in international, academic journals.
 Here, I briefly characterize a few recent articles.
-The complete listing of my published work is here (July 2019).
+The complete list of my publications sits here (May 2021).

 Recent articles and chapters

 Mosemghvdlishvili, L.M. & Jansz, J. (2018) Free your ‘most open’ Android: a comparative discourse analysis on Android.
 Critical Discourse Studies.
 DOI: 10.1080/17405904.2018.1554536

 Van Eldik, A.K., Kneer, J., Lutkenhaus, R.O. & Jansz, J. (2019).
 Urban Influencers: An Analysis of Urban Identity in YouTube Content of Local Social Media Influencers in a Super-Diverse City.
 Frontiers in Psychology, 10. doi: 10.3389/fpsyg.2019.02876

 Yang, L., Mao, Y., & Jansz, J. (2018).
 Chinese Urban Hui Muslims’ Access to and Evaluation of Cardiovascular Diseases-Related Health Information from Different Sources.
 International Journal of Environmental Research and Public Health.
 15(9), 2021-2027.

 Jansz, J., Slot, M., Tol, S. & Verstraeten, R. (2015).
 Everyday Creativity: Consumption, Participation, Production, and Communication by Teenagers in The Netherlands.
 Journal of Children and Media, 9, 143-159, DOI: 10.1080/17482798.2015.1015433

 Our large scale focus group study cataloged the diversity of online activities, including the ones amounting to creative production.